thegodone/molds-branch/doc/README.txt

          PARTICLEPLOT_END

       -options
-       "electronic_state", "grid_number", "frame_length", and "file_prefix" are prepared.
+       "electronic_state", "electronic_states", "grid_number", "frame_length", and "file_prefix" are prepared.

        "electronic_state" is index of the electronic state. electronic_state=0 means the electronic ground state.
        electronic_state=1 means, then, first electornic excited state.
-       The default value of the "hole" is not set.
+       The default value of the "electronic_state" is not set.

+       "electronic_states" is a set of indeces of the particle densities.
+       To draw many and sequencial densities, this "electronic_states" is prepared as "electronic_states first_electronic_index last_electronic_index".
+       The default value of the "electronic_states" is also not set

        "grid_number" is the grid number of the frame in xyz-coordinates.
        The default values are 25, 25, and 25 for x, y, and z coordinates, respectively.